Voluntary Disclosure Procedure of the Tax Authority – Crypto

 In practice, this is reflected in the Tax Authority requesting documentation for the source of funds.
 In cases where it is not convinced that the source of the funds is “kosher and legal,” taxation (in addition to the tax on current income during the ten years) is applied at a rate of 10%/15% and in exceptional cases, even 50% on the principal amount of the funds.

-Recently, it has come to our attention that the Tax Authority has been working on a voluntary disclosure procedure for crypto and plans to publish it close to the Passover holiday.
+Recently, it has come to our attention that the Tax Authority has been working on a voluntary disclosure procedure for crypto and plans to publish it soon.

 In 2024, the value of Bitcoin has risen and is expected to rise significantly, among other things due to the reduction in the rate of new Bitcoin entering the market (a professional term called “halving event”), as well as the approval of Bitcoin ETFs by the SEC, which may lead to realizations by investors.